 - We offer free consultations and work for clients on a contingency fee basis in Albuquerque.

-What Can a Car Accident Attorney in Albuquerque Do for You?
+What Can an Albuquerque Car Accident Attorney Do For You?

-You might need to hire a car accident attorney to represent you if you have serious injuries or lost someone you loved.
-Auto insurance companies in New Mexico often try to downplay these types of claims and offer claimants far less than their damages are worth.
-An insurer will have no choice but to offer a fair amount, however, with a lawyer advocating for you.
-Your Albuquerque car accident lawyer will negotiate a fair outcome for your losses while you focus on healing.
+You might need to hire a car accident attorney to represent you if you have suffered serious injuries, damages, or lost someone you loved as the result of an accident.
+Furthermore, auto insurance companies in New Mexico often try to downplay these types of claims and offer claimants far less than their damages are worth.
+An insurer will have no choice but to offer a fair amount, however, with a lawyer advocating for you, your car accident lawyer will negotiate a fair outcome for your losses while you focus on healing.

 Insurance companies are responsible for paying for your damages after an accident.
 Because your settlement comes directly out of their pockets, these companies often try to justify providing less compensation than what you actually deserve.
 Providing a premature statement can harm your future claim.